JNavas2/Copy-Link-Anchor-Text/README.md

 - Copy anchor text of any link with a simple tap or right-click.
 - Context menu option on desktop platforms.
-- Toolbar icon toggle for copy mode on desktop.
+- Toolbar icon and keyboard shortcut toggle for copy mode on desktop.
-- Supports persistent copy mode toggling.
+- Supports persistent copy mode (stay ON until manually turned off).
-- Designed to work on both Desktop and Firefox for Android.
+- Designed to work on both Desktop Firefox and Firefox for Android.
-- Lightweight and privacy-focused with no tracking.
+- Lightweight and privacy-focused with no ads or tracking.
 - Open source and free to use.

 ---

 ## Installation & Onboarding

-- On install or update, the extension opens the Options page for onboarding and settings.
+- On install or update, the extension opens the **Options** page for onboarding and settings.
-- Options page doubles as an onboarding and upboarding interface with usage instructions, privacy information, and a persistent mode toggle.
+- The Options page includes instructions, persistent mode toggle, privacy policy, and uninstall option.
 - Responsive design ensures usability on desktop and mobile devices.

 ---